Co-Evolving Latent Action World Models: Conclusion, Limitation and Future Work

 \section{Conclusion, Limitation and Future Work}

-In this work, we introduce CoLA-World, the first framework to successfully realize the synergistic joint training of a latent action model with a pre-trained video-generation-based world model.
+We introduce CoLA-World, the first framework to successfully realize the synergistic joint training of a latent action model with a pretrained video-generation-based world model.
 A critical warmup phase resolves the inherent instability of this approach, enabling co-evolution between latent action learning and world modeling.
 Our experiments show that CoLA-World significantly outperforms previous two-stage methods in both simulation quality and downstream planning.
-A potential limitation is that the world model’s performance depends on the pre-trained video generation model and requires substantial computational resources; however, this can be mitigated with more efficient models, and our paradigm is broadly applicable for injecting latent action conditioning.
+A potential limitation is that the world model’s performance depends on the pretrained video generation model and requires substantial computational resources; however, this can be mitigated with more efficient models, and our paradigm is broadly applicable for injecting latent action conditioning.
+We provide analysis on computational costs in \cref{app: computational efficiency}.
+Qualitative video generation demos are available on \href{https://sites.google.com/view/cola-world-wm}{our website}.
+We include experimental results on a different video generation backbone (Wan2.1) in \cref{app: Wan2.1}.
+We also analyze the scalability of our method in \cref{app: scalability}.
 Future directions include evaluating the learned latent actions in vision-language-latent-action settings~\citep{chen2025villa0x0, bu2025univla} for manipulation policy training, and scaling our framework to train foundational world models on larger video datasets for broader adaptability.